 The biggest jump in live cattle exports happened in 2016 when the number of head exported almost doubled compared to 2015.
 In terms of export quantities, even more live cattle were exported in 2017 and 2018, although the total export value steadily declined, as did the unit value per head of cattle.

-In light of existing trends and practices in the dairy and livestock sector, there is currently a shortage of safe raw milk in the country because of the low productivity of cattle and small size of dairy farms.
+In light of existing trends and practices in the dairy and livestock sector, there is currently a shortage of safe raw milk in the country because of the low productivity of cattle and the small size of dairy farms.
 Inadequate feeding practices, lack of pastures, and poor veterinary practices lead to the lack of intensive cattle farms with high productivity cattle.
 The few registered intensive dairies cannot compete with unregistered producers or producers who use milk powder in their production and produce lower quality products at lower prices.
 As far as current regulations favor family farms (individuals) by allowing them to avoid registration as a business operator, unfair competition among registered and non-registered producers will be apparent in the future as well.

-Increased exports of live cattle also contribute to the reduction of milk production in the long-run as well as an increase in meat prices.
+Increased exports of live cattle also contribute to the reduction of milk production in the long run as well as an increase in meat prices.

 THE WAY FORWARD

 In an attempt to respond to the challenges in dairy and meat production, just recently the Government of Georgia has banned the export of live cattle under the weight of 140 kg.
-The arguments listed by some proponents of the ban rely on the assumption that growing cattle in Georgia and after some period selling it for meat within the country is more profitable and generates higher value added locally, rather than exporting low weight calves and heifers abroad.
+The arguments listed by some proponents of the ban rely on the assumption that growing cattle in Georgia and after some period selling it for meat within the country is more profitable and generates higher value-added locally, rather than exporting low weight calves and heifers abroad.
 While that might be true, the new regulation has raised many questions about its legitimacy and appropriateness in a market economy.

 Interestingly, there are other countries that have implemented a similar policy but with different motivations.
-For example, in New Zealand, where live sheep exports for slaughter were banned in 2003, the argument for the ban was a concern for animal welfare due to the high number of deaths during transit, as well as inappropriate slaughtering practices in some recipient (importing) countries.
+For example, in New Zealand, where live sheep exports for slaughter were banned in 2003, the argument for the ban was a concern for animal welfare due to the high number of deaths during transit, as well as inappropriate slaughtering practices in some recipients (importing) countries.
 While live sheep exports for slaughter are banned, live sheep exports for breeding are allowed, but the actual number of exports for this purpose is extremely low.
 While animal welfare concerns are growing all over the world (e.g. Brazil, Australia, UK), New Zealand’s ban allowed Australia to capitalize on this market opportunity and increase its live sheep exports.
 According to Australian authorities, although the country is concerned with animal welfare, the increase in live sheep exports for slaughter was motivated by the fact that the existing slaughterhouse infrastructure in Australia, which is way ahead of Georgia, is not developed well enough to respond to the growing number of sheep in the country.

 In light of foreign countries’ experience and Georgian reality, it is hard to believe that the ban on the export of live cattle in Georgia can solve structural problems in the dairy and livestock value chains.
 Rather, the export ban is likely to have the following consequences: